DPCN-US/www/content/about/team/phil.md

 He holds a Master of Science in Software Engineering, a Master of Fine Arts in Cinema-Television Production, and a Bachelor of Arts in Musical Theater.

-He has a beautiful wife, [Kelly](/about/team/kelly) (KE0TIJ), a beautiful son [Alexander](https://watt.ws/agw) (born on his birthday!), and a beautiful dog, [Annie](/about/team/annie).
+He has a beautiful wife, [Kelly](/about/team/kelly) (KE0TIJ), a beautiful son [Alexander](https://watt.ws/agw) (born on his birthday!).
 His mother is also a ham (KC0ZBH), and she is beautiful as well.
 Alexander has not yet taken his Technician exam. 👶

 His other interests include: